Practicum in Hawaii

 After our time in Pahala, we will depart for our last three island days to Hilo where we will stay at Uncle Billy’s Hotel.
 We will visit a rainforest, several waterfalls and a natural thermal spring.
 More Hawaiian friends will meet us in Hilo and spend the days and evenings with us, explaining still more about the Hawaiian culture and situations facing Hawaiians - - - taking you deeper into the culture.

-Michael Sunnafrank (the instructor) and Donna Sunnafrank will be leading the trip.
+Michael Sunnafrank (the instructor) and Donna Sunnafrank have been leading the trip for 15 years.
 Donna considers Hawaii her home, having developed close ties to the people and culture of Hawaii during her middle and high school years at Leilehua High School.
-Michael has been involved with Hawaii and Hawaiian peoples for four decades.
+Michael has been involved with Hawaii and Hawaiian peoples for five decades.
 He has been involved in workshops at the East-West Center on Oahu focused on cultural issues involving the Hawaiian community and has lectured on these topics at the University of Hawaii.
-Michael is the former Director of International Education at UMD and is currently a UMD Professor in the Communication Department.
+Michael is the former Director of International Education at UMD and is currently a UMD Professor and Chair of the Communication Department.
 Michael and Donna have led this trip every year since 1999.

 Be warned that if you sign up for this class it may well change your life, as it has for many alumni of the class—some of whom currently call Hawaii home.

-If you are interested in this opportunity, please contact Michael Sunnafrank at firstname.lastname@example.org As you can imagine, this is a very popular course so contact him early.
-The course normally fills eight to nine months before departureMajor/Minor Information
+If you are interested in this opportunity, please contact Michael Sunnafrank at firstname.lastname@example.org or Ryan Goei at email@example.com and when you do please indicate which term you are interested in attending (J-term, May or either).
+As you can imagine, this is a very popular course so contact the instructor early.
+The course normally fills eight to nine months before departure.Major/Minor Information